nesasmr/ratatouille/README.md

 credits

 ## For audio examples
-You'll find album at https://nicoloscolieri.bandcamp.com/album/ratatouille.
-It is a gathering of the little recordings I made while I was developing the patch.
+You'll find an album at https://nicoloscolieri.bandcamp.com/album/ratatouille - a gathering of the little recordings I made while I was developing the patch.
 I ran the pitches out to the hertz inputs of multiple osc~ objects, sometimes feeding them back into one another, combining intervals, sequenced ratios, the fundamental...
 After adding reverb in Ableton, I bounced the tracks to a cassette tape, then digitized the tape.

 ## Installation
 To run this software, you'll need to have Pure Data installed.
 PD can be downloaded at https://puredata.info/downloads/pure-data